-[Comment to Article 2.2.3: An Athlete's Use of a Prohibited Substance constitutes an anti-doping rule violation unless such substance is not prohibited Out-of-competition and the Athlete's Use takes place Out-of-competition.
-However, the presence of a Prohibited Substance or its Metabolites or Markers in a Sample collected Incompetition will be a violation of Article 2.1, regardless of when that substance might have been Administered.]
+[Comment to Article 2.2.3: An Athlete's Use of a Prohibited Substance constitutes an anti-doping rule violation unless such Prohibited Substance is not prohibited Out-of-Competition and the Athlete's Use takes place Out-of-Competition.
+However, the presence of a Prohibited Substance or its Metabolites or Markers in a Sample collected In-Competition will be a violation of Article 2.1, regardless of when that Prohibited Substance might have been Administered.]